Scriber Lake Park

 Scriber Lake Phosphorus Reduction

-Between April 16 and May 8, 2016, the Public Works Department will be applying a treatment to Scriber Lake to reduce phosphorus within the lake.
-This treatment will help improve water clarity, increase dissolved oxygen levels, and reduce the frequency of algae blooms.
-The City has sampled the lake over time and has hired a consultant, TetraTech, to determine the best alternatives for improving water quality at Scriber Lake.
+During the spring of 2016, the Public Works Department applied a treatment to Scriber Lake to reduce phosphorus within the lake and improve water clarity, increase dissolved oxygen levels, and reduce the frequency of algae blooms.
+The City has sampled the lake over time and hired a consultant, TetraTech, to determine the best alternatives for improving water quality at Scriber Lake.
 The recommendation from the consultant was to treat the lake with aluminum sulfate, commonly known as “alum,” in order to reduce the phosphorus content in the lake and help improve water quality.
-2016 will be the first year of alum treatment, to be followed by two or three years of subsequent low-dose annual treatments.
+2016 was the first year of alum treatment, to be followed by two or three years of subsequent low-dose annual treatments.
 For more information, click here to visit the Public Works project page.